 But just as critical to them (fortunately) was finding a great fit application AND trusted implementation partner with significant experience who could lead them in the right direction.
 Our client had a very difficult implementation with their existing ERP application so all of our subject matter experts were very leery of change.

-Despite the initial requirement for a true cloud, our team ended up with SyteLine by Infor, now known as CloudSuite Industrial, which can be deployed on-premise, hosted solution or a cloud.
+Despite the initial requirement for a true cloud, our team ended up with SyteLine by Infor, now known as CloudSuite Industrial, which can be deployed on-premise, hosted solution, or a cloud.
 The software pleasantly surprised the whole team from user experience to the ability to meet their detailed manufacturing requirements.
 And the competence and professionalism of the implementation partner LogicData shone through from the first interaction.
-And in the end, after many drill-down discussions and technical deep dives, our client chose to deploy SyteLine with a SyteLine-specific hosting company Apptrix out of Houston.
+In the end, after many drill-down discussions and technical deep dives, our client chose to deploy SyteLine with a SyteLine-specific hosting company Apptrix out of Houston.

 So why did they not select a pure cloud solution?
-The reality was SyteLine out-of-the-box fit their needs almost perfectly and the fact that we found a local 30-year veteran SyteLine partner in town really sealed the deal.
+The reality was SyteLine fit their needs almost perfectly out-of-the-box, and the fact that we found a local 30-year veteran SyteLine partner in town really sealed the deal.
 And after deliberating the pros and cons of the different deployment options, they went with hosted because they could still outsource much of the IT infrastructure and support while still maintaining control over the back-end including having direct access to the database tables (which you often give up with pure cloud solutions).

 No doubt the cloud is here to stay and is a great deployment option.
 But the perfect solution usually isn't obvious at the beginning of most ERP selections.
 If the "pure multi-tenant Software as a Service" requirement was weighed more heavily than our client’s whole set of functional requirements, then they would have pigeon-holed themselves into the wrong solution for their use cases, which could have been disastrous.
-So it turns out on-premise software is not dead!
+So it turns out that on-premise software is not dead!